 COPD (chronic obstructive pulmonary disease) is a permanent disease of the lungs.
 There are different treatments depending on the severity of the COPD.
-Our Avi Medical doctors can best define which one will help you with your COPD disease with a few tests.
+Which one can best help you with your COPD disease is best defined by our Avi Medical doctors with some tests.

 Smoking is the main risk factor for COPD.
 Therefore, it is most important to stop smoking completely.
 Here too, our Avi Medical doctors can give you good support.

-Throughout your COPD treatment, our doctors are your constant companions and always there for you.
+Throughout your COPD treatment, our doctors are your constant companion and always there for you.

 COPD is the abbreviation for chronic obstructive pulmonary disease .
 Chronic obstructive pulmonary disease.
 Smoking is the main risk factor for the development of this inflammatory lung disease.
 Other risks include occupational dust inhalation (e.g. in mining), general air pollution, frequent respiratory infections in childhood and certain rare childhood respiratory diseases.